-A change introduced in AirWave 8.2.4 prevents the root user from being able to connect to the CLI.
-You can access the CLI through an SSH connection by logging in to the AirWave server with the admin user created when you install or upgrade your software to AirWave 8.2.4 or later.
-For information about the admin user, see the AirWave 8.2.11.0 Installation Guide.
+You can access the CLI through an SSH connection by logging in to the AirWave server with the admin user created when you install or upgrade your software to AirWave 8.2.11.1.
+For information about the admin user, see the AirWave 8.2.11.1 Installation Guide.